 A tremendous sense of restlessness develops throughout this period, and once the childbearing years have passed, it leaves a woman searching for a new position in her life.
 Men, on the other hand, are looking for more excitement, adrenaline, and a break from the routine.
 Because of the cycle of instability and change, an individual may be forced to end a marriage, leave a secure career, or otherwise shatter every sense of security.
 As a result of Uranus’ opposition to its natal position, an individual may be left intellectually, emotionally, and physically distraught, as well as very rebellious, defiant, and uncontrollable.
 The Uranus-Uranus opposition transit may be regarded as rule-breaking, and a societal seismic shift is taking place, causing turmoil in an individual’s personal and professional life.
 Uranus does not want to be “boxed in,” and desires to go forward in life in order to achieve a more advanced future.

-Many men and women may suddenly find themselves in whirlwind affairs, falling for people much younger.
-However, this period can also be filled with anxiety and stress and some part of life is usually disrupted to allow this new potential to break through.
-Sometimes the eruptions can break through violently, and this is a time of change, crisis, and chaos.
-Many people question if their life has turned out the way they expected.
-If they are not living the life they want, this is the time when they feel most stimulated to make changes.
-On the Saturnian side, some collision forces them to re-examine their lives, and the mid-life crisis is a transition which can accelerate them into the future.
+Many men and women may find themselves in whirlwind relationships with persons who are far younger than themselves under this transit.
+However, this phase may also be fraught with anxiety and tension, and some aspect of one’s life is usually disturbed in order to allow for the manifestation of this new potential.
+The eruptions can be violent at times, and this is a period of transition, upheaval, and disarray in the world.
+Many people wonder if their lives have turned out the way they had hoped they would.
+If they are not living the life they desire, now is the time of year when they will be most motivated to make improvements in their situation.
+On the Saturnianside of things, a life-altering collision pushes them to re-evaluate their choices, and the mid-life crisis is a transitional period that can propel them forward into the future.